Reflecting on North Lawndale's past, and looking towards its future

 North Lawndale Museum

-NLHCS’ ultimate goal is to develop a physical space to house our artifacts and archives, and to become an historical hub within the community for research, education, and engagement.
+NLHCS’ ultimate goal is to develop a physical space to house artifacts and archives, and to become an historical hub within the community for research, education, and engagement.

 North Lawndale Historical and Cultural Society